What are Merchant Services?

 When are sales deposited into my bank account?

-Like our processing rates for credit card processing, our deposit timelines can be customized for your unique business needs.
+Like our processing rates for merchant services, our deposit timelines can be customized for your unique business needs.
 However, deposits typically end up in your bank account the next business day – roughly 24 to 48 hours.